 Your body already has T-cells, but when you have cancer, they may not work as they should.
 With CAR T-cell therapy, some T-cells are removed and genetically modified with receptors to fight cancer more effectively.

 CAR T-cell therapy is also being researched as a substitute for more toxic treatments for adult ALL, such as chemotherapy.
-Researchers also hope it will someday replace stem cell transplants in older adults with B-cell ALL.

 Chronic lymphocytic leukemia (CLL)